AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

 >[!TIP]
 >
->One of the most important things to remember when reporting in Discover is which Data Type you're using to filter.
+>One of the most important things to remember when reporting in Discover is which Data Type you are using to filter.
 Date Type will dictate which data set [!DNL Marketo Measure] is using in the various tiles.

 * **Touchpoint Date**: Displays the related data that had a 'Touchpoint Date' in the timeframe specified
 * **Created Date**: Displays the related data that had a 'Created Date' in the timeframe specified